-Based on the CAS project, as well as considerable experience developing and implementing educator effectiveness systems around the country, this brief presents an overview of how common assignment information can be used to support educator effectiveness determinations in Colorado.
+Based on the CAS project, as well as considerable experience developing and implementing educator effectiveness systems around the country, this brief presents an overview of how common assignment information can be used to support educator effectiveness determinations in Kentucky.
 Common assignment information can be used to support the "student growth" component of the effectiveness determination, but also can provide important evidence related to teaching practices.
-The brief first discuss some concerns with current approaches for integrated student performance data into educator effectiveness methods and then illustrates how the use of common assignment information may ameliorate some of these challenges and support more credible effectiveness evaluations for Colorado educators.
+The brief first discuss some concerns with current approaches for integrated student performance data into educator effectiveness methods and then illustrates how the use of common assignment information may ameliorate some of these challenges and support more credible effectiveness evaluations for Kentucky educators.

-Issues and Challenges with Current Educator Effectiveness Approaches
+Issues and Challenges with Current Educator Effectiveness Approaches to evaluating teacher practices and connecting those effectiveness evaluations to student learning.

 As noted above, the NTSG issue is an obvious challenge that could be minimized through the use of common assignments.
-Less obvious, though, is the benefit that common units may offer to evaluating teacher practices and connecting those effectiveness evaluations to student learning.
+Less obvious, though, is the benefit that common units may offer